Child soldiers in Africa: Reasons for recruitment by armed groups

-Child soldiers are typically recruited because they are seen by armed groups as expendable and cheap to maintain.
+Child soldiers are seen by armed groups as expendable and cheap to maintain.
 Other factors include the global proliferation of light automatic weapons, which children can easily handle; the relatively greater willingness of children to fight for non-monetary incentives such as honor, prestige, revenge and duty; and the greater psychological malleability of children relative to adults, which makes them easier to control, deceive and indoctrinate.
 Some leaders of armed groups have claimed that children, despite their underdevelopment, bring their own qualities as combatants to a fighting unit, being often remarkably fearless, agile and hardy.
 Journalist Jeffrey Gettleman suggests that the concentration of child soldiers in Africa is due to the shift among armed groups from being ideal-oriented to economically-driven.
 Additionally, countries like Sudan have shifted towards the use of child soldiers after the decolonization and independence from Europe in 1956.
 Countries were led into poverty, disease, war, and kidnapping, which in turn led to forced child labor.

 Risk factors for recruitment

-Risk factors for child soldiers include being separated from their family or home and living in an area of conflict, even if the conflict is not within the same nation.
+Risk factors for child soldiers include separation from their family or home to live in an area of conflict.
+Sometimes these conflicts are far away, and even in foreign nations.
 Simon Reich, a professor at Rutgers University, argues that one of the biggest determinants in the recruitment of child soldiers is the lack of protection for people living at refugee camps.
 Reich cites the mass displacement and breakdown of rule of law that refugees experience as factors that allow for the recruitment of child soldiers to occur in these camps, and adds that he has found 1,100 attacks on refugee camps in Africa over the course of 50 years.
 The majority of child soldiers are forcibly recruited either through abduction, conscription, coercion, or by being born into an armed group.

 However, there are still child soldiers that join armed groups of their own volition.
 Children in countries led into poverty resort to joining warring groups that provide materials they would not otherwise have, such as three meals a day, clean clothes, and medical care.
 In a 2004 study of children in military organizations around the world, Rachel Brett and Irma Specht pointed to a complex of factors that incentivize joining an armed group, particularly: